msmith1392/travelgetaway/README.md

 ---

-### Development (without Podman)
+### Development (Host Machine)

-You can also run each service directly for local development:
+You can also run frontend and backend directly for fast local development:

 #### Frontend